 Try making this simple and gorgeous nature valentine keepsake!
 It’s easy enough for a preschooler, yet older kids will love making this nature craft as well.
-Just gather a few supplies and start making this beautiful keepsake valentine that will be treasured for years to come.
+Just gather a few supplies and start making these beautiful clay hearts.
+I promise, they will be treasured for years to come.

 *If you love this post, check out 10 Nature Heart Activities for Kids!*